arielsegura/social-data-extractor/README.md

 ## What you need to run
 - Run `mvn clean install -DskipTests` -> tests pass only if you have cassandra, redis and elasticsearch running.
-- `Spring Data Portal`: Pass a system property `twitter.appsecret` with your app secret.
+- `Spring Data Portal`: Replace changeme app secret for twitter with your app secret.
-- `Spring Data Extractor`: Pass a system property `twitter.appsecret` with your app secret.
+- `Spring Data Extractor`: Replace changeme app secret for twitter with your app secret.
 - Launch a `Cassandra` instance
 - `Spring Data Persistor`: Point to your `Cassandra` instance
 - Launch a `Redis` instance